msppstata/quant1/05-Modifying-Data-I.md

 ```

-- You can also do more complex operations with functions
+- You can do more complex operations with functions

 ```
 help functions